-The BSR also alleges that actions undertaken by the respondents violate certain provisions of RSA 421-B, the "Securities Act," related to two forms of securities: (1) pooled risk management

-Association, LLC membership agreements.
+The BSR also alleges that actions undertaken by the respondents violate certain provisions of RSA 421-B, the "Securities Act," related to two forms of securities: (1) pooled risk management program agreements with political subdivision members; and (2) New Hampshire Municipal Association, LLC membership agreements.
 These violations concern various aspects of issuing, reporting, offering, marketing, brokering and selling these agreements by the several institutional and individual respondents.
 Based upon the evidence and the applicable law neither of these agreements are found to constitute securities.
 The NHMA LLC membership agreements are not deemed securities because there was insufficient evidence produced to establish the existence of any written agreement beyond an annual request that a member's dues be paid and that payment of those dues were required to participate in the pooled risk membership programs.
 The pooled risk management program agreements are not deemed securities as they lack a legally sufficient "expectation of profit" that the law requires of securities.
 Since all the violations of the securities law alleged depend upon the underlying determination that the agreements are securities, all violations of RSA 421-B alleged against all respondents are dismissed.